rfw5077/MDLZ-Pallet-Simulation/General Assumptions.md

 #### Turns
 * One "turn" for a pallet occurs when the pallet reaches the DSD bucket and becomes available to return.
 The next turn starts when it is returned upstream through the pallet return program.
+* Once a pallet has reached the end of its last turn defined by the turn parameter, it is treated as 100% loss.

 #### Pallet Loss to Customers
 * Any pallets sent directly to customers or repack are treated as a 100% loss.
 There is no expectation of return from these locations.